 Next, do you know what happens to birds in a hurricane?

 Size: 27 – 32 inches tall, wingspan 46 – 49 inches

-The reddish egret has an extremely limited range in North America, with only about 2000 breeding pairs found mainly along the coasts in peninsular Florida, Louisiana, and Texas.
+The reddish egret has an extremely limited range in North America, with only about 2,000 breeding pairs found mainly along the coasts in peninsular Florida, Louisiana, and Texas.
 They’re very entertaining to watch, as they run, jump, and leap while they hunt in the shallows.
-You can tell them apart from little blue herons by their obviously pinkish-red head and neck.
+You can distinguish them from little blue herons by their obviously pinkish-red head and neck.

 Fascinating Fact: Reddish egrets also have a white morph form that resembles a snowy egret.
-Tell it apart by the two-toned bill that’s pink near the face and dark at the end.
+Look for the reddish egret’s two-toned bill that’s pink near the face and dark at the end.

 Psst—nature lovers should travel to South Texas to see hundreds of rare butterflies!